plone/documentation/docs/classic-ui/module-federation.md

 ## Special case: global modules `jQuery` and `Bootstrap`

-In order to preserve compatibility with older addons and JavaScript implementations, the modules `jQuery` and `Bootstrap` are stored in the  global `window` namespace.
+In order to preserve compatibility with older add-ons and JavaScript implementations, the modules `jQuery` and `Bootstrap` are stored in the  global `window` namespace.
 So constructs like the following are still working: